from Rhetorical Arts Defining Characteristics 2012

 Librarian Evaluation

 Aguilar, D., Acosta, E.S., Archambault, S.G., & Weiss, A. (2021, April).
-Jumping into the virtual deep end: Real world lessons of how we moved F2F instruction online.
-Poster presented at the ACRL Distance and Online Learning Virtual Poster Session.
+Jumping into the virtual deep end: Real world lessons of how we moved F2F instruction online [Poster presentation].
+ACRL Distance and Online Learning Virtual Poster Session.

-Wen-Paloutzian, Rachel, and Poladian, Laura.
-(April 2021).
-“Handson with Padlet: Creating a Virtual Interactive Space with Archives for Instruction and Beyond.”
+Wen-Paloutzian, R., and Poladian, L. (2021, April).
+Hands on with Padlet: Creating a virtual interactive space with archives for instruction and beyond [Conference presentation].
 Society of California Archivists Pre-Conference Workshop Webinar.

 McLean, L., & Acosta, E.S.
 (2015, April).
-When active learning goes flat: Using gamification to motivate student learners.
-Presentation at the California Conference on Library Instruction, Sonoma, CA.
+When active learning goes flat: Using gamification to motivate student learners [Conference presentation].
+California Conference on Library Instruction, Sonoma, CA.

 Donaldson, K., & Acosta, E.S.
 (2015, March).
 (Form)ative assessment: Using Google forms to evaluate active learning.
 Presentation at the Lifelong Information Literacy Meeting, Woodland Hills, CA.

 McLean, L., & Acosta, E.S.
 (2014, October).
-Taking active learning to the next level: Increasing student engagement by blending face-to-face instruction and digital learning objects.
-Presentation at the European Conference on Information Literacy, Dubrovnik, Croatia.
+Taking active learning to the next level: Increasing student engagement by blending face-to-face instruction and digital learning objects [Conference presentation].
+European Conference on Information Literacy, Dubrovnik, Croatia.